Cruz Azul Reserves and Academy

 Cruz Azul Reserves represents the youth development and reserve team system of Cruz Azul.
-The reserve teams have historically provided a critical platform for players transitioning to professional football, competing in various levels of Mexican football.
-Over the years, Cruz Azul's reserves have been a cornerstone for developing young talent and ensuring continuity between youth and senior football.
-The current active reserve team is Cruz Azul Lagunas, which competes in the Liga TDP (Group II), the fourth tier of the Mexican football league system.
-Former reserve teams include Cruz Azul Hidalgo, which played in the Primera División "A" and later the Liga Premier, as well as Cruz Azul Oaxaca, Cruz Azul Jasso, and Cruz Azul Premier, which competed in various leagues before being disbanded.
+Historically, these teams have provided a critical platform for players transitioning to professional football, competing across various levels of the Mexican football pyramid.
+The currently active reserve teams are Cruz Azul Hidalgo and Cruz Azul Lagunas, which compete in the Liga de Expansión MX and the Liga TDP (Group II), respectively.
+Former reserve teams, such as Cruz Azul Oaxaca, Cruz Azul Jasso, and Cruz Azul Premier, competed in various lower divisions before being disbanded.

 Cruz Azul Academy is the youth training system of the club, nurturing players from the U11 level to the U21 squad.
-On the women's side, the academy currently operates only an Under-19 team, in accordance with the current structure of Liga MX Femenil's youth system, which has progressively evolved from U-17 and U-18 categories to the present U-19 format.
+On the women's side, the academy currently operates only an Under-19 team, in accordance with the current structure of Liga Femenil's youth system, which has progressively evolved from U-17 and U-18 categories to the present U-19 format.
 The academy focuses on skill development, tactical training, and mental preparation for professional football.
-Joaquín Moreno serves as the Academy Director, overseeing all age groups and ensuring alignment with the club's philosophy.
+Emmanuel González serves as the Academy Director, overseeing all age groups and ensuring alignment with the club's philosophy.

 Since its formation, the academy has achieved notable success, including winning the U15 league championship during the Apertura 2018 tournament.
 Several players have graduated from the academy to become prominent figures in Mexican football, including Fernando Bustos, Ignacio Flores, Octavio Muciño, Luis Hernández, Óscar Pérez, Francisco Palencia, Ricardo Osorio, Santiago Giménez, and Rodrigo Huescas, among others.

 Reserve teams

 Cruz Azul Hidalgo

 Cruz Azul Hidalgo was established in 1930 as one of the most prominent reserve teams, which competed in the Primera División "A" from 1992 to 2003 and again from 2006 to 2014.
 The team was based in Ciudad Cooperativa Cruz Azul but briefly relocated to Oaxaca, adopting the name Cruz Azul Oaxaca.
-Cruz Azul Hidalgo encountered challenges in the Ascenso MX during the 2012–13 season due to its low performance but managed to avoid relegation by securing its position and relegating Pumas Morelos instead, ensuring its continuity in the league.
+Cruz Azul Hidalgo encountered challenges in the Ascenso MX during the 2012–13 season due to its low performance but managed to avoid relegation by securing its position, ensuring its continuity in the league.
 On 15 May 2014, the club's board finalized the sale of Cruz Azul Hidalgo, which became the new Zacatepec team for the Apertura 2014 tournament.
 Following the dissolution of Cruz Azul Hidalgo in its original form, Cruz Azul Jasso from the Segunda División was renamed Cruz Azul Hidalgo.
-This restructured team continued to exist and competed in the Liga Premier de Ascenso of the Segunda División, preserving the legacy of the original club until it was disbanded in 2021.
+This restructured team continued to exist and competed in the Liga Premier de Ascenso of the Segunda División, preserving the legacy of the original club until its operations were temporarily suspended in 2021.
+Following a five-year hiatus, the club was officially reestablished in April 2026 to compete in the Liga de Expansión MX starting with the 2026–27 season, marking its return to the second tier of Mexican professional football.